NobisIndustries/Letterbox/README.md

 2. **Enhance** — Dewarp and clean up the images using [DocRes](https://github.com/ZZZHANG-jx/DocRes) (local ML inference)
 3. **Extract** — Send images to Gemini Flash (via OpenRouter) to pull out full text, sender, date, tags, and todos
 4. **Store** — Save as a compressed PDF, indexed in SQLite with full-text search
+5. **Translate** — Pick a language on any letter to get an on-demand LLM translation

 ## Limitations